Title of Chat: Digital Forensics: The Backbone of Cybercrime

 Date/Location: 27 September 2021, 1pm Eastern - via Nepris online classroom.
 Please stay tuned for a link to the program recording.
 Note - you will need a free Nepris account to view the recording.

 Level of Students: High School or Middle School

 Have you ever watched a crime show and wondered what the person on the computer is doing?
 Have you ever gone to great lengths to try to look up or find a person online?
 Do you like computers or problem solving and want to make a career out of it?
 In today’s world, Digital Forensics is the backbone of cybercrime.
-Kaitlyn Knabe, a senior cybersecurity student from Purdue University’s CERIAS (Center for Education and Research in Information Assurance and Security), will join NCF Education Program Director Mark S. Loepker for a discussion on Digital Forensics and the forensic investigative process.
-There will be time for questions and answers so come prepared to join in the conversation.
+Kaitlyn Knabe, a senior cybersecurity student from Purdue University’s CERIAS (Center for Education and Research in Information Assurance and Security), joined NCF Education Program Director Mark S. Loepker for a discussion on Digital Forensics and the forensic investigative process.

 About the Presenter:

 Kaitlyn C. Knabe is an undergraduate student at Purdue University studying Cybersecurity with a minor in English.
 Her passion and focus are on digital forensics and cyber investigation.
 Kaitlyn holds multiple executive positions on the Purdue University Campus.

 Kaitlyn is the treasurer of the student leadership council for the Center for Education and Research in Information Assurance and Security (CERIAS).
 CERIAS is currently viewed as one of the world’s leading centers for research and education in areas of information security.
 Kaitlyn is also the founding president and executive board member of Women in Cybersecurity at Purdue University, a WiCyS national Student Chapter.